OmarAlkousa/FDA-AI-ML-Enabled-Medical-Devices-Dashboard/README.md

 ## About the Dataset:
 The data is available by the FDA following the [link](https://www.fda.gov/medical-devices/software-medical-device-samd/artificial-intelligence-and-machine-learning-aiml-enabled-medical-devices).
 There are 521 rows and 6 columns, but we used only the following five columns:
-- Date of Final Decision: (format mm/dd/yyyy)
+- **Date of Final Decision**: (format mm/dd/yyyy)
-- Submission Number: each device has a specific number given by the FDA.
+- **Submission Number**: each device has a specific number given by the FDA.
 This number is useful for searching the device in other FDAs' datasets.
-- Device: The name of the medical device that uses AI/ML and is enabled by the FDA.
+- **Device**: The name of the medical device that uses AI/ML and is enabled by the FDA.
-- Company: the name of the applicant (this column is edited, read the notes below).
+- **Company**: the name of the applicant (this column is edited, read the notes below).
-- Panel (Lead): the medical field (Radiology, Hematology, etc.)
+- **Panel (Lead)**: the medical field (Radiology, Hematology, etc.)

 ## Notes:
 - This list is not meant to be an exhaustive or comprehensive resource of AI/ML-enabled medical devices.
 Rather, it is a list of AI/ML-enabled devices across medical disciplines, based on publicly available information.
-- A customized column is added "Applicant" based on the original column "Company".
+- A customized column is added "**Applicant**" based on the original column "**Company**".
 The latter contains the names of the companies but you may find different names for the same company, which is bad for grouping the data based on the company name.